NREL/HIPSTER/Readme.md

-# LiAISON-ReEDS
+# HIPSTER

-Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (LiAISON-ReEDS).Prospective Life cycle assessment
+Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (HIPSTER).Prospective Life cycle assessment

 ## ReEDS

 We connect the Regional Energy Deployment System (ReEDS), a capacity expansion model, to EcoInvent inventories to account for life cycle impacts given different electricity system outcomes.
 We use generation, emissions, and heat rate data from ReEDS to update EcoInvent databases with generation, emissions, and fuel rate information specific to each ReEDS technology.
-Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (LiAISON-ReEDS).
+Harmonized Impacts of Products, Scenarios, and Technologies across Environmental and Resource use metrics (HIPSTER).

-/Root folder-LiAISON-ReEDS repository - **LiAISON-ReEDS**
+/Root folder-HIPSTER repository - **HIPSTER**

 ## Setup